14 Of The Best Day Trips From Sofia, Bulgaria

 One of Bulgaria’s most popular tourist attractions, Belogradchik, is attractive for various reasons.
 The town of Belogradchik is the base for all touristic activities, while the Belogradchik Rocks are arguably the area’s most significant landmark.

-This collection of strangely shaped sandstone formations is an extraordinary sight, made even more impressive by their local folkloric tales.
+This collection of strangely shaped sandstone formations near Sofia is an extraordinary sight, made even more impressive by their local folkloric tales.
 Another major highlight in Belogradchik is the Belogradchik Fortress.

 Small Towns Bulgaria - Aerial view of Melnik traditional architecture, Bulgaria

 The town of Melnik is an architectural preservation site in Bulgaria, with almost 100 of its buildings designated as cultural monuments.
-Interestingly, this is also the smallest official city in Bulgaria, home to no more than 400 people.
+Interestingly, Melnik is the smallest town in Bulgaria, home to no more than 400 people.
+Cool huh?

 Additionally, Melnik is one of the best day trips from Sofia because of the nearby rock formations.
 The “Melnik pyramids,” sometimes referred to, are imposing sandstone rock formations in various shapes.
 To top it all off, there are also great vineyards in the area.